R-Suresh/Neural_Network_Basics/README.md

 # Neural Network Basics
 ## Machine Learning Datasets

-* The file ```API Accessible Classification Datasets.ipynb``` gives a scoop on classification datasets that are available through the Keras and Sklearn API
+* The file ```API Accessible Classification Datasets.ipynb``` gives a scoop on real world classification datasets that are available through the Keras and Sklearn API
+* ```synthetic_classification_datasets.ipynb``` gives an idea about how to create synthetic classification datasets using the sklearn API

 ## Visualization